-Discover the Majestic Beauty and Rich Culture of Lake Atitlán in the Heart of the Western Highlands
+Discover the majestic beauty and rich culture of Lake Atitlán in the heart of the Western Highlands

-Stretching from the Mexican border to the outskirts of Antigua, Guatemala’s Western Highlands is a breathtaking region of mist-covered mountains, dramatic volcanic landscapes, and rich indigenous traditions.
+Stretching from the Mexican border to the outskirts of Antigua, Guatemala’s Western Highlands is a scenic region of mist-covered mountains, dramatic volcanic landscapes, and rich indigenous traditions.
 A visit to this lush and culturally vibrant area is an unmissable experience on any Guatemala holiday.

 At the heart of the Western Highlands lies Lake Atitlán, a stunning volcanic lake formed over 84,000 years ago by a massive eruption.
 Sitting at approximately 1,500 metres (4,900 ft) above sea level, the lake stretches 17.7 kilometres (11 miles) in length and plunges to depths of up to 340 metres (1,100 ft), making it the deepest lake in Central America.
 Encircled by three majestic volcanoes and picturesque Maya villages, Lake Atitlán has been designated a UNESCO Biosphere Reserve due to its unique ecosystem and cultural significance.